ABOUT GLOBAL HELIUM

 Director

 Mr. Spady holds a Bachelor of Science degree in Petroleum Engineering from the University of Alberta and brings close to 40 years of energy industry engineering and leadership experience.
 Mr. Spady is currently the Managing Partner and co-founder of Carbon Connect International, a firm working with governments and the private sector to build technical capacity and develop pathways to achieve net zero emissions targets.
 Prior to co-founding Carbon Connect International, Darcy was the first ever Canadian President for the Society of Petroleum Engineers.
 (International) after being elected to the position for 2018.
 Prior to that, Darcy held executive and management positions at two Calgary-based TSX Venture Exchange companies and a Calgary-based global energy services company.
 Prior to moving to Calgary, Mr. Spady was based in Charleston, West Virginia and Fredericton, New Brunswick, serving in various management positions as part of the Columbia Natural Resources / Triana Energy team, that sold to Chesapeake Energy for $2.2 billion USD in 2005.
-The combined experience and leadership of Mr. Cameron and Mr. Spady will help HECO navigate the evolving landscape of helium development and guide the Company through its next phase of growth.

 SIGN UP FOR FREE NEWS ALERTS